pankaj139/system-design-interview-solutions/cdn_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** DDoS protection mechanisms, traffic filtering, rate limiting, and incident response procedures.
+**Answer:** * DDoS protection mechanisms, traffic filtering, rate limiting, and incident response procedures.

 </details>

+#### Intermediate Level

-**Q4:** How would you design security for a CDN that needs to handle 1 billion requests per day?
+**Q1:** How would you design security for a CDN that needs to handle 1 billion requests per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Distributed security infrastructure, DDoS protection, traffic filtering, and intelligent traffic routing.
+**Answer:** * Distributed security infrastructure, DDoS protection, traffic filtering, and intelligent traffic routing.

 </details>

-**Q5:** What happens if your security system goes down during peak traffic?
+**Q2:** What happens if your security system goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Fallback security mechanisms, traffic filtering, and recovery procedures to maintain protection.
+**Answer:** * Fallback security mechanisms, traffic filtering, and recovery procedures to maintain protection.

 </details>

-**Q6:** How would you handle security for a CDN that needs to work across multiple data centers?
+**Q3:** How would you handle security for a CDN that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region security, distributed DDoS protection, and global traffic filtering.
+**Answer:** * Cross-region security, distributed DDoS protection, and global traffic filtering.

 </details>

+#### Advanced Level

-**Q7:** Design security for a CDN that needs to support real-time video streaming.
+**Q1:** Design security for a CDN that needs to support real-time video streaming.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge security processing, DDoS protection, traffic filtering, and intelligent content routing.
+**Answer:** * Edge security processing, DDoS protection, traffic filtering, and intelligent content routing.

 </details>

-**Q8:** How would you handle security for a CDN that needs to support custom domains and enterprise features?
+**Q2:** How would you handle security for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Custom domain security, enterprise security policies, and advanced threat protection.
+**Answer:** * Custom domain security, enterprise security policies, and advanced threat protection.

 </details>

-**Q9:** What security optimizations would you implement for a CDN with high throughput?
+**Q3:** What security optimizations would you implement for a CDN with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Distributed security, intelligent traffic filtering, and performance-optimized security measures.
+**Answer:** * Distributed security, intelligent traffic filtering, and performance-optimized security measures.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design security for a CDN that needs to support custom domains and enterprise features?
+**Q1:** How would you design security for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Custom domain security, enterprise security policies, and advanced threat protection.
+**Answer:** * Custom domain security, enterprise security policies, and advanced threat protection.

 </details>